pointfreeco/swift-overture/README.md

 ### `zip` and `zip(with:)`

 This is a function that Swift ships with!
 Unfortunately, it's limited to pairs of sequences.
-Overture defines `zip` on work with up to ten sequences at once, which makes working with several sets of related data a breeze.
+Overture defines `zip` to work with up to ten sequences at once, which makes combining several sets of related data a snap.

 ```swift
 let ids = [1, 2, 3]